 How Nothing Out Organizing Personality Types Can Organize More Effectively:

 Because they dislike mess, Nothing Out’s may “stash” items away in haste… to tidy up, or when feeling out of control.
 However, without adequate storage and a reliable retrieval system, this organizing style preference can get overwhelmed and feel very disorganized behind the scenes.
 Because of this tendency, it’s necessary for Nothing Out personalities to maintain organization even when systems are not visible.
 They do well to find storage containers that control closets and cupboards so things stay organized ‘behind the scenes’.
-Nothing Outs find it beneficial to create workable filing systems that are adequately labeled so things are easy to recognize and retrieve, and they do well to use storage systems for both active and longer-term projects.
+Nothing Outs should adequately label files so things are easy to recognize and retrieve.
+And they do well to use storage systems for both active and longer-term projects.
 It is Nothing Out’s who often find computerized planning and scheduling tools very appealing.

 Saver™ Organizing Style Personality

 Savers think that virtually everything might come in handy someday.
 They don’t subscribe to the idea that the ‘value’ of things changes over time.
 Savers see their accumulations as insurance of something to come and feel secure as a result of these tendencies.
 Savers often feel they “may need it one day” – and use this as a reason to save, store, and sometime stock-pile items.
 An items’ possibility is a reason to keep “perfectly good” items they “paid good money for” even if they have no use for them now nor in the foreseeable future.
 Some Saver tendencies may have developed in families of origin, where saving meant survival.
 These Savers may have behavioral and psychological triggers connected with their things.

 How Saver Style Personality Types Can Organize More Effectively: